blue-jay/blue-jay.github.io.hugo/content/database-migration/index.md

 Database migrations are a great way to manage incremental database changes.
 The migration state is stored in the same database (the one specified in env.json) and recorded in the **migration** table.
-This is how the `jay status` command knows which migration was performed last.
+This is how the `jay migrate:mysql status`command knows which migration was performed last.

 Each incremental change should have a set of two files: an 'up' file and a 'down' file.
 The 'up' file contains code (like SQL) which is applied to the